ariadne240/hpp/README.md

 ```

 ### `.cset`
-A CSET file is a structured collection of compilation options.
+A CSET (Compile set) file is a structured collection of compilation options.
 It has `.cset` as a file extension.

 # *More* Modification would ocurr.